choudhary-archit/mainsite/content/blog/git-and-a-history-of-version-control-software.md

 by Linus Torvalds.
 The project initially used BitKeeper to track source-code history, a proprietary VCS created by the company BitMover.
 The reason Linus opted for BitKeeper was that it was free under a community licence.
-That was until Andrew Tridgell, decided to reverse-engineer BitKeeper to create his own tool that would allow non-contributors to access the Linux kernel source; the content of a BitKeeper repository could only be checked out by using the proprietary client.
+That was until Andrew Tridgell decided to reverse-engineer BitKeeper to create his own tool that would allow non-contributors to access the Linux kernel source; the content of a BitKeeper repository could only be checked out by using the proprietary client.
 He was later accused by BitMover as violating the community